New Zealand Certificate in Information Technology Essentials

 * New versions of some NZCEL qualifications, and in some cases new qualifications, were published on 13 June 2017.
 These are intended to replace pre-existing versions and qualifications, which have been given expiring status until discontinued on 31 December 2019. (a) denotes expiring (b) denotes current

-For students to be considered to have satisfactorily completed this programme, and be eligible for award of the qualification, New Zealand Certificate in Information Technology Essentials (Level 4), they must have successfully met all assessment requirements and successfully completed all four 15 credit papers, This amounts to successful programme completion of 60 credits.
+For students to be considered to have satisfactorily completed this programme, and be eligible for award of the qualification, New Zealand Certificate in Information Technology Essentials (Level 4), they must have successfully met all assessment requirements and successfully completed all three papers for a total of 60 credits, This amounts to successful programme completion of 60 credits.

 Please note that students failing to attend 80% of the timetabled programme hours may forfeit zero fees entitlement.